grantcolley/blazor-notes/README.md

 ```

 ### EventCallback
 To expose events across components, use an `EventCallback`.
-The following Child component demonstrates how a button's `onclick` handler is set up to receive an `EventCallback` delegate from the sample's parent component.
+The following child component demonstrates how a button's `onclick` handler is set up to receive an `EventCallback` delegate from the sample's parent component.
 ```C#
 <button @onclick="OnClickCallback">Trigger a Parent component method.</button>